 Soluble vs. insoluble fiber

 There are two main types of dietary fiber: soluble and insoluble.
-“Depending on the type of fiber, it can either provide bulk to your stool (insoluble fiber) and thus help keep you regular,” Maguire explains, “or it can absorb water and form a gel (soluble fiber), and thus trap waste and cholesterol to help remove it from the body.
+“Depending on the type of fiber, it can either provide bulk to your stool (insoluble fiber) and thus help keep you regular,” Maguire explains, “or it can absorb water and form a gel (soluble fiber), and thus trap waste to help remove it from the body.
 Soluble fiber has also been shown to help lower cholesterol.”

 It’s important to consume foods that contain both insoluble and soluble fiber, says Amy Gorin, M.S., R.D.N., and owner of Amy Gorin Nutrition in the New York City area.